Amadeus-/ISXAO/README.md

 * `uint Level`
   * The actor's level.
 For players, this is their profession level and Shadowlands levels.
 * `variable Pet[n] or Pet[name]`
-  * Retrieves the nth pet of the actor or the first pet that matches the name or partial name provided.
+  * Retrieves the *nth* (from `1 to PetCount`) pet of the actor or the first pet that matches the name or partial name provided.
 The return type is Pet for pets belonging to the Character and Actor for all other pets.
 * `uint PetCount`
   * The number of pets controlled by the actor.
 * `variable Master`